15 Surprising Facts About Amy Winehouse

 AMY WINEHOUSE MADE HER RECORDING DEBUT AS A RAPPER.

 Motivated by the spearheading female rap bunch Salt-N-Pepa, Winehouse and her cherished companion Juliette Ashby shaped a hip-bounce pair called Sweet ‘n’ Sour. (“I was acrid, obviously,” Winehouse told The Guardian.)
-Ashby’s stepfather, Alan Glass, got the young ladies into a studio, where they recorded three tunes: “Glitz Chicks,” “Young men… Who Needs Them,” and “Spinderella,” named for Salt-N-Pepa’s notable DJ.
+Ashby’s stepfather, Alan Glass, who was selling ring bearer gifts, got the young ladies into a studio, where they recorded three tunes: “Glitz Chicks,” “Young men… Who Needs Them,” and “Spinderella,” named for Salt-N-Pepa’s notable DJ.

 JAZZ WAS IN AMY WINEHOUSE’S BLOOD.